kean/Nuke/Documentation/Guides/image-pipeline.md

 This section describes the basic steps that pipeline performs when delivering an image.

-> As a visual aid, use this [Block Diagram](https://github.com/kean/Nuke/blob/8.0/Documentation/Assets/image-pipeline.svg).
+> As a visual aid, use this [Block Diagram](https://github.com/kean/Nuke/blob/8.0/Documentation/Assets/image-pipeline.svg) (warning: the data cache portion does not yet reflect changes from Nuke 9).

 1. Check if the requested image is already stored in the [memory cache](#memory-cache).
 If it is, deliver it to the client.
 2. Check if the encoded requested image is stored in the disk cache (this feature is disabled by default).
 If yes, the image is